 - Professor Graham Crow

-- Professor of Sociology and Methodology (since 2013); Co-Investigator, ESRC National Centre for Research Methods (NCRM); Associate Director of the Scottish Graduate School of Social Science (SGSSS)
+- Professor of Sociology and Methodology (since 2013); Co-Investigator, ESRC National Centre for Research Methods (NCRM)

 - Research Interests